John Stuart, 3rd Earl of Bute: Luton Hoo

 Bute purchased Luton Hoo, or Luton Park, from Francis Herne MP in 1763 for the sum of £94,700.
 Recognising that the existing buildings were unsuitable, Bute commissioned the neoclassical architect Robert Adam to oversee the redesign of the estate house.

 Initial designs were unsatisfactory and, coupled with the sale of Bute House, Adams submitted new designs for a larger complex, which Bute further adjusted to include five book rooms and seven water closets.
 The building also housed an extensive art collection, particularly paintings of the Dutch and Flemish schools.
 A fire in March 1771 "did considerable damage" according to contemporary reports.
 The project was completed by 1773 but not according to the full plan, the second phase of which was abandoned.

 Death

 He died on 10 March 1792, from a fall he had a year and a half prior.
-He fell 30 feet down cliffs while collecting plants.
+He fell 30 feet down cliffs in Hampshire while collecting plants.
 He died in his mansion on South Audley Street off Grosvenor Square.

 Family

-In 1736 he married Mary Wortley Montagu.
+In 1736 he married Mary Wortley Montagu, daughter of Edward and Lady Mary Wortley Montagu, daughter of 1st Duke of Kingston-upon-Hull.
 They had at least eleven children: